SamuelMarks/oauth2/Readme.md

 }
 ```

 Here is the function that allows our client to access a client token but at no time does the application know our client secret.
 It is safe on the server side.
+This is not required if using the PKCE flow.

 ```
 // Name: public/GetAccessToken